Skip to main content

 Verify

-The Verify service accepts a location proof and returns a verified location proof — the original proof, a credibility vector, and a signed EAS attestation.
-It’s a hosted, verifiable implementation of the evaluation function.
+The Verify service accepts a location proof and returns a verified location proof — the original proof, a credibility vector, and a signed result that can be recorded onchain as an EAS attestation.
+It’s a hosted implementation of the evaluation function.
 This page describes how the service works; the evaluation page describes what is checked and why.

 How It Works